Who should apply?

 What is the cost?

 The Fellowship Program is free of charge, other than the application fee.

 What is the process to apply?

-Applications are no longer being accepted for the 2020-2021 academic year.
+Applications are now being accepted for the 2021-2022 academic year.

-Applications will be accepted until July 15, followed by interviews scheduled with the Fellowship Co-Chairs.
-Admissions will occur on a rolling basis.
+Applications will be accepted until July 15.
+Once you submit your application, interviews will be scheduled with the Fellowship Co-Chairs.
+Admissions will be considered on a rolling basis.
+Online applications are available on the ICP+P website (https://icpeast.org/application-form-fellowship-program/).
 There is an application fee of $50 for professionals and $30 for residents, interns, and graduate students.
 It can be paid online via credit card with the application.
-If paying by check, please send the application fee made out to ICP+P to Linda Kanefield, PhD, 5480 Wisconsin Ave., #227, Chevy Chase, MD 20815.

 Need Additional Information?

 For further information, contact the Co-Chairs of the Fellowship Program: